-Under the direction of cooperating teachers and College supervisors, students assume part-time teaching responsibilities in public school classrooms that include students with special needs for one semester.
-Demonstration of academic and pedagogical knowledge and skills are required.
+Under the direction of cooperative teachers and College supervisors, students will assume part-time teaching responsibilities in public school classrooms appropriate to the endorsement grades PK-12 for one semester.
+Demonstration of academic and pedagogical skills are required.

 EDU 4943: Teaching Internship in PK-12 (12) (for PK-12 endorsements in Music, Health & PE, or Special Education K-12)